EvitaKnits/stitch-space/README.md

 # Stitch Space: a fibre art portfolio social site

-This repository contains the front-end code for the Stitch Space website.
-The back-end API repository can be found [here](https://github.com/EvitaKnits/stitch-space-API).
+This repository contains the frontend code for the Stitch Space website.
+The backend API repository can be found [here](https://github.com/EvitaKnits/stitch-space-API).
 The front end is built using Vite, React, React-Bootstrap, JavaScript, and JSX, and is hosted on Heroku.

-This README focuses on the front-end components and functionality within this repository.
+This README focuses on the frontend components and functionality within this repository.
 It also includes general information on the project, such as competitor analysis, development management using GitHub Projects, and the Agile methodology employed throughout the development process.
-For information regarding the back-end API, please refer to the README in the back-end repository.
+For information regarding the backend API, please refer to the README in the backend repository.

 To visit the deployed Stitch Space site [click here](https://stitch-space-f65c363b25bd.herokuapp.com/)